berradurak/ai-gear-shift-predictor/README.md

 * Integration into a simple driving or racing simulation.
 * Testing alternative ML models such as XGBoost or neural networks.

-### **Project Scope**

-* Designed for educational and experimental use.
-* Not intended as a professional automotive tool.
-* Lightweight, understandable, and suitable for beginner machine learning projects.